 Revaluation of non-current assets is undertaken by professional valuers as set out in the accounting policies.
-The outbreak of Covid-19 has impacted global markets and therefore our valuers have advised that potentially less weight can be applied to previous market evidence to inform opinions of value.
+The outbreak of Covid-19 has impacted global markets and therefore our valuers have advised that potentially less weight can be applied to previous market evidence to inform opinions of value on Retail and specific trading related assets/sectors.
 Valuations have therefore been reported on the basis of 'material valuation uncertainty' as per VPS 3 and VPGA 10 of the RICS Red Book Global.
-Consequently, less certainty - and a higher degree of caution - should be attached to valuations of property, plant and equipment than would normally be the case.
+Consequently, less certainty - and a higher degree of caution - should be attached to the valuation of £72m of the Council's property, plant and equipment than would normally be the case.